Developer GUI Setup

 git clone https://github.com/iqm-finland/KQCircuits

 This section explains basic installation, where the required packages are automatically installed in the default locations where KLayout looks for them.
-If you want to have more control over the installation process, see the next section.
+If you want to have more control over the installation process, see section Manual installation.

 python3 setup_within_klayout.py